ddella/PHP8-Nginx/README.md

 Just type `exit` in the container's shell to quit and terminate the container.

 ## [CHANGELOG](./CHANGELOG.md)

+# Docker Compose
+I've included a `docker-compose.yml` for Docker Compose.
+I ran into an issue for terminating the project.
+See the instructions [here](docker-compose.md).

 # License
 This project is licensed under the [MIT license](LICENSE).